Moneyman334/chaos-crypto-casino/replit.md

 # Overview

-**CODEX - The Dominant Blockchain Platform** is the most comprehensive Web3 blockchain ecosystem ever created, offering a complete cryptocurrency and DeFi platform that dominates the industry.
+"Web3 Blockchain Empire" is a comprehensive Web3 blockchain platform offering a complete cryptocurrency ecosystem.
 It features multi-chain wallet integration, multi-crypto deposits, and universal crypto payments via NOWPayments.
 The platform includes advanced tools like ERC-20 Token and ERC-721/ERC-1155 NFT creators, an AI-powered Sentinel Auto Trading Bot, and robust transaction management.
 It provides a "divine visual experience" with cosmic aesthetics and interactive UI effects, designed for production use.
 Key features include smart contract generators, automated trading, a blockchain-native e-commerce payment system with multi-currency support, discount codes, gift cards, loyalty programs, and on-chain NFT receipts.
 It also incorporates a Social Media Automation System for Twitter/X.

-## Production Status (October 2025)

-**CODEX is PRODUCTION-READY** with the following verified systems:
-✅ Real-time price feeds for 15 cryptocurrencies (30-second updates with fallback protection) ✅ Dynamic gas estimation for cross-chain bridge (L1: 0.003-0.005 ETH, L2: 0.0001-0.0002 ETH)
-✅ Comprehensive feature accessibility: 60 of 61 routes verified and functional ✅ Database performance optimization: 40+ tables with production-grade indexing ✅ Background services: Auto-compound engine, social scheduler, price service ✅ Session security: PostgreSQL session store with SESSION_SECRET configured ✅ All critical systems architect-approved and production-ready

-**Optional API Integrations** (can be configured post-deployment via Replit Secrets):
-- NOWPayments API (crypto payments)
-- Stripe API (traditional payments)
-- Basescan API (blockchain explorer)
-- OpenSea API (NFT data)
-- Base RPC URL (Base network)
-- Coinbase Advanced Trade API (automated trading)

 # User Preferences